wlsf82/age-discoverer/README.md

 ## Available methods

-This sample project has simple Javascript functions for **calculating the approximate age based on the year of birth**, **calculating the exact age based on the birth date** and **cheering on birthday and exact birth date**.
+This sample project has simple Javascript functions for **calculating the approximate age based on the year of birth**, **calculating the exact age based on the birth date** and **cheering on birthday and birth date**.

 ## Pre-requirements